woooocoder/woooocoder/README.md

-- 👋 Hi, I’m @woooocoder
+- 👋 Hi, I’m @woooocoder, a 3rd year CompSci student in the Boston area
-- 👀 I’m interested in scientific computing
+- 👀 I’m interested in scientific computing and frontend engineering
-- 🌱 I’m currently learning Pandas, SQL, and Python
+- 💻 I am currently learning Java, HTML/CSS, R (Shiny) and Python (Pandas)
-- 💞️ I’m looking to collaborate on machine learning projects, I plan to upload my learning journey here
+- 💞️ I plan to upload my learning journey here

 <!---
 woooocoder/woooocoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.